 Building an Early Career Researchers Community

-In April 2023, the University of British Columbia (UBC) launched a new student-led project to build a community of early career researchers, emphasizing graduate students, who care deeply about engaging directly with society through their research.
-This is designed as a pilot project to determine if there is an appetite among graduate students to belong to a community of this type, and to demonstrate that it is feasible to establish it through a series of focused, student-led activities.
+In April 2023, the University of British Columbia (UBC) launched a new student-led project to build a community of early career researchers, emphasizing graduate students, who care deeply about engaging directly with experts outside academia through their research.
+This is designed as a pilot project to determine if there is an appetite among graduate students to belong to a cross-campus, student-led community of this type, and to demonstrate that it is feasible to establish it through a series of focused, student-led activities.

 The motivation for this project